navin-mohan/navin-mohan.github.io/_posts/2018-12-31-endianess.md

 using namespace std;

 /*
-Expected output on a little endian system:
+The expected output on a little-endian system:

 Actual memory representation:
 DDCCBBAA